Narada sting operation: Current status

-In January 2021 the CBI sought sanction from West Bengal Governor Jagdeep Dhankhar to prosecute Firhad Hakim, Madan Mitra, Subrata Mukherjee and Sovan Chatterjee in the Narada case.
+In January 2021 the CBI sought sanction from then West Bengal Governor Jagdeep Dhankhar to prosecute Firhad Hakim, Madan Mitra, Subrata Mukherjee and Sovan Chatterjee in the Narada case.
 On 8 May the Governor granted the CBI permission to prosecute the four leaders.
 The CBI arrested all the four leaders on 17 May.
 Biman Banerjee, the Speaker of the West Bengal Legislative Assembly, argued that the arrests were illegal as those were made on the basis of the Governor's permission.
 Mathew Samuel questioned why BJP leader Suvendu Adhikari was not arrested by the CBI.
 The Bankshall Court (Special CBI court) granted interim bail to the four leaders on the same day they were arrested.
 However, a division bench headed by the Acting Chief Justice of Calcutta High Court stayed the lower court's order on the same night.
 Then the High Court ordered to place the arrested leaders under house arrest.
 Justice Arindam Sinha of Calcutta High Court criticised the way how the High Court dealt with the case.
 "We have been reduced to a mockery," he said in a letter to the Acting Chief Justice Rajesh Bindal.
 On 28 May the High Court granted interim bail to the four arrested leaders.